SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 ## Me

 The thing I have struggled with the most over the years has been putting too much of my identity into my work.
 My work was who I was.
 I did lots of other things, and there were lots of other aspects to who I was.
 This was the biggest slice of the identity pizza by far, though.
 In addition, I held myself and my work to unachievably high standards.
 When work wasn't going well, I read it as a reflection of me: I am not going well.
 The dharma has helped me loosen these tight grips over the years.

 The first thing that helped was seeing more clearly what was going on.
 I realised how much I thought about and cared about work, and how that was impacting my life.
 In particular my stress levels and general happiness.
 Noticing what I was doing helped me decide that I wanted to do something about it.
 This did not feel like flourishing!

 The next thing that helped was noticing the shape of my self, looking more closely at what I took to be my identity.
 I began to pay more attention to how my sense of self changed.
 It depended on who I was talking to, what we were talking about, how I was when things were going well or badly.
+It was quite tightly strung and connected to parts of the job and how I read other people's perception of me.

+I starting paying attention to where the edges where.
+I tried to look for where and when between home and the office I switched from home-me to work-me.
+I wondered if it more like a gradual mixing and changing.
+I poked around with this when I worked from home.
+For quite a while, it felt confusing and a bit frustrating: I couldn't find the flip.
+It was many years before I came to the dharma and started to settle into seeing into the emptiness of my idea of self: as in not fixed, permanent, or separate.

 Finally, I starting coming around to the reality that some parts of me are just not going to change very much.
 All I can do is accept them, with as much grace as I can, and let them people around me know what's going on.
+One way of looking at this that I've found fruitful (and difficult!) is: work with who you are, not against.

 Something I picked up from a psychology and psychotherapy direction was talking more frequently.
 Once I tried it, I learned quite quickly that talking about things almost always helped.
 One alarm bell I learned was a gritty, uncomfortable, grumpy, feeling of really not wanting to talk about something.
 That was a sure sign that this was something I really should be talking about!